wix-incubator/quick-2fa/README.md

 ## Troubleshooting

-Make sure you have latest node installed.
+On mac, make sure you have latest node installed.

 On Windows, if you get errors regarding python/msbuild/vcbuild, make sure you have latest node installed. **Only if that doesn't help**, run following command and try to reinstall `quick-2fa`:
 ```sh